 Unlike some cities, Jefferson City isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jefferson City are a mix of both white- and blue-collar jobs.
 Overall, Jefferson City is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Jefferson City who work in office and administrative support (13.83%), sales jobs (10.15%), and management occupations (10.05%).
+There are especially a lot of people living in Jefferson City who work in office and administrative support (13.37%), management occupations (9.81%), and sales jobs (8.51%).

 Also of interest is that Jefferson City has more people living here who work in computers and math than 95% of the places in the US.

-The population of Jefferson City is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.13% of adults in Jefferson City have a bachelor's degree or even advanced degree.
+In terms of college education, Jefferson City is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 32.55% of adults in Jefferson City have a college degree.

 Jefferson City is a very ethnically-diverse city.
 The people who call Jefferson City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jefferson City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jefferson City include Irish, English, French , and Italian.
+Important ancestries of people in Jefferson City include German, Irish, English, French, and Scottish.

 The most common language spoken in Jefferson City is English.
 Other important languages spoken here include Spanish and African languages.